StudyLions/StudyLion/README.md

 ### Self Hosting

-We offer private instances based on availablity (a private bot for your community) to server owners who want their own branding (logo, color scheme, private and seperate database, better response-rate, and customizability to the text itself).
-If you are intrested, contact the founder at contact@arihoresh.com .

 You can self-host and fork the bot using the following steps, but beware that this version **does not include** our visual graphical user interface, which is only include in the custom private instances or our the public instance.